 A majority of Egyptians who casts votes in a referendum have backed constitutional changes that will allow Egypt’s military rulers to move swiftly to elections, a judicial official announced on Sunday.

 RELATED:Egypt vote contrasts with thuggery, rigging of the pastEgyptians begin voting on constitution referendum

-The reforms were backed by the Muslim Brotherhood, the main Islamist group, and remnants of Mubarak's National Democratic Party, which had called on voters to support the changes.
+The reforms were backed by the Muslim Brotherhood, a well-organized Islamist group, and remnants of deposed president Hosni Mubarak’s National Democratic Party, which had called on voters to support the changes.

 “The main fear is that it will be interpreted by some of the political

 forces that supported the referendum as a kind of support for their